 Lake Hodges is actually a reservoir just south of Escondido and about a half hour’s drive outside of San Diego.
 Surrounding the lake, you’ll find miles of trails that loop around the shimmering water – it’s sort of beautiful… Make it far enough around the lake and to see the dam that sits on the San Dieguito River and creates the reservoir.
 All year long these trails are packed with hikers, trail runners, and mountain bikers, tackling the varied terrain.
 And we think the seven-mile out-and-back primary route is just the right distance to be hiking, without being camping.
 Get yourself here while the water still exists (kidding.
 But not really.
 Because droughts).

-Just a quick hour outside of San Diego, Mt.
-Laguna feels like an entirely different world.
-It exists on the east side of the Cleveland National Forest at about 6,000’ of elevation.
-Just the drive up Mt.
-Laguna is scenic – in fact, it’s called the Sunrise Highway, and you should leave early enough if you want to witness its beauty.
-The best part about Mt.
-Laguna though?
-Miles of the epic Pacific Crest Trail (2,659 miles total from the United States border with Canada to the border with Mexico) traverse Mt.
-Laguna.
-Fitt tip: Bring a backpack with the essentials, like socks and trail mix.
+Just a quick hour outside of San Diego, this hiking spot feels like an entirely different world.
+It exists on the east side of the Cleveland National Forest at about 6,000 feet of elevation.
+Just the drive up Mount Laguna is scenic — in fact, it’s called the Sunrise Highway, and you should leave early enough if you want to witness its beauty.
+The best part about Mount Laguna though?
+Miles of the epic Pacific Crest Trail (2,659 miles total from the United States border with Canada to the border with Mexico) traverse Mount Laguna.
+Fitt Tip: bring a backpack with the essentials, like socks and trail mix.

 The only controversy surrounding Cowles Mountain is how to pronounce the name (coals vs. cow–les).
 Aside from that, we have peace.
 Pretty much everyone agrees that this is one of top hikes in San Diego in terms of popularity.
 It’s easily accessible, well-maintained, and juussst challenging enough (2.9 miles and 950’ of elevation).
 Get out early and bring your water; it does get crowded and warm!
 But let us tell you: The views at the top are worth it all – on a good day you can see the ocean!